 Total Productive Maintenance

-Total productive maintenance (TPM) is a system for equipment maintenance to avoid defects, downtime, machine stoppages, and incidents or accidents.
+Total productive maintenance TPM ( also known as Total Ppreventive Maintenance) is a system for equipment maintenance to avoid defects, downtime, machine stoppages, and incidents or accidents.
 It can be implemented as a full program by itself or as a tool within the Lean methodology.
 TPM requires the participation of all workers, from maintenance staff till managers, engineers, and quality inspectors.
 It focuses on reduction of major machine losses that weakens the equipment in terms of downtime, changeover time, minor stops, speed losses, scrap, and rework.
 It addresses the total life cycle of the equipment to revise maintenance practices, activities, and improvements in relation to where equipment is in its life cycle.

 TPM can maximize machinery effectiveness, involves every single worker and is based on promotion of preventive maintenance through workforce motivation.
 The aim of Total Productive Maintenance is to accomplish equipment efficiency and eliminate failures to equipment and breakdowns.
 It helps reduce minor machine stoppages caused by abnormal operation and work blockage.
 TPM also helps to reduce defect and scraps and improve yield and production stability.

 The 8 Pillars of TPM are as follows: